-Keys and valuable objects are managed by electronic ecos systems worldwide in all industries.
+Keys and valuable objects are managed by our key cabinets worldwide in all industries.
 Representative applications are listed below.
 With many thousands of systems worldwide, we have been active on the market for decades.
 Would you not see yourself represented by our selection, please ask our partners and sales contacts for references or solutions from your area.

 A worldwide car rental company wants to install automatic terminals for the distribution of car keys at numerous international airports.

 The barcode of the driver´s license shall be read and used as an access medium.

 In this case, our drawer system, ecos drawer, is the perfect answer.

 The required barcode reader is connected to our terminal, and the bidirectional data transmission is achieved through a SOAP interface.